Performance and the Alexander technique

 Sometimes too, our ideas and performance can get a bit stale, and we can find ourselves just repeating what we have done before.
 We can get trapped in repetitive thinking and find it hard to break free from that to produce something new.
 (If we keep on doing what we know, we will keep on repeating what we have always done.)

 We can also find ourselves spiralling downward into depression, negative thinking, and self-doubt.
 These emotions rob us of our enthusiasm and can decrease our chances of creating positive outcomes.
 Obviously, this is not ideal.

 The difficulties of being in demanding and competitive fields

-Some situations and industries, including the creative fields, are also very demanding in terms of the sustained pressure they may place on us over long ongoing periods of time.
-Being ill, injured or at just less than our best can mean that we miss opportunities.
-In order to have career longevity in challenging fields, we need to endeavour to optimise our responses to stress by minimising unthinking and destructive reactions, and developing sustainable responses to dealing with the demands placed upon us and the pressures of performing.
+Some situations and industries, including the creative fields, are also very demanding due to the sustained pressure they can place on us over long ongoing periods of time.
+Being ill, injured or at less than our best can mean we miss opportunities.
+To have career longevity in challenging fields, we need to optimise our responses to stress, by minimising unthinking and destructive reactions and developing sustainable responses to dealing with the demands placed upon us and the pressures of performing.